 John Arthur Wilson, nicknamed “Jaws,” has been around.
 He has worked as a reporter at the Seattle Times, Seattle Weekly, and KING-TV.
 He has operated behind the scenes as a congressional staffer and chief of staff at Ron Sims’ county executive office.
 Wilson has consulted with the Gallatin Group.
 He has been assessor for a decade.

 Balducci had her start in elective office as a member of the Bellevue City Council, with a stint as mayor.
-She flipped a King County Council seat, unseating incumbent Kathy Lambert.
+She flipped a King County Council seat, unseating incumbent Jane Hague.
 Zahilay has a fascinating resume.
 He was born in Sudan, the son of Ethiopian refugees.
 When Girmay was 3, the family emigrated to America, and lived in public housing here.
 Girmay went from Franklin High School to Stanford (majoring in biology) and (after a stint of community work in New York City) to the University of Pennsylvania law school.

 He has worked at two powerhouse law firms — Skadden Arps and Perkins Coie — before unseating Councilman Larry Gossett in 2019.
 Zahilay, a fast-rising politician, is an outspoken supporter of social justice and advocate for gun safety.